 According to National Taxpayer Advocate’s “Annual Report to Congress,” the average tax refund in 2021 was $2,775.
 Many filers see the refund check as a fabulous spring income boost that will help with bills, vacation plans or that shiny new toy you’ve been eying.
 But is it really ideal to receive such a large sum back from the government?
 Don’t forget that the nearly $3,000 you happily take back in April is your money, which you loaned interest-free to the government.
 If getting a huge lump sum back is how you make financial ends meet every spring, consider these tips for making the most of your money.

-Aim For a Modest Return
+Aim for a Modest Return

-Make That Money Work For You
+Make That Money Work for You

-If this will be the first year that you do not plan on a large return, it can be easy to let the extra money in each paycheck simply slip away in thoughtless purchases.
-If you know that you cannot muster the discipline necessary to put those little amounts of money aside each month, then it might be a good idea to let Uncle Sam hold onto your money for you.
+If this will be the first year you do not plan on a large return, it can be easy to let the extra money in each paycheck simply slip away in thoughtless purchases.
+If you know you cannot muster the discipline necessary to put those little amounts of money aside each month, then it might be a good idea to let Uncle Sam hold onto your money for you.
 However, with the convenience of automatic transfers, even the most savings-averse filer should be able to put aside the money that would have otherwise been collected as tax.

 Don’t Go on Autopilot

 After doing the homework to determine how much less you can have withheld, it can be tempting to simply do the same thing next year.
 But it’s important to reassess your tax circumstances every year, so that you can always maximize your take home pay.
 That way, you won’t have to wait for April to feel financially fit.
 You’ll have that “refund” around all the time, earning you interest and giving you a financial cushion.
-And doesn’t that feel more empowering than a $3000 check from DC?
+And doesn’t that feel more empowering than a $2,775 check from D.C.?